Data-Science-for-Linguists-2022/Fanfiction-Classification-Analysis/progress_report.md

 Therefore, by the end of this project, I plan to make available all of the data I used.
 However, at the moment I am not finished compiling my data, so I have provided samples and stored the rest in a git-ignored directory until I have everything I need.
 (UPDATE: My data_samples directory won't upload to github, I'm working on it and it will be up as soon as possible.)

+# Second Progress Report - 3/24/2022

+My data has all been collected and cleaned, and I'm looking forward to moving on to analysis and classification!
+Most of what I've done for this progress report has been organizing everything a little better and getting things in better shape, especially my data sharing plan.

+## Data Sharing

+I finally got my data samples directory to work, and in it you will find five html pages that I collected, as well as the entire scrapy project I used to collect them, so you can recreate my work if you so desire.
+I will warn you, results may vary, as it takes hours for the spider to run and my spider has very few restrictions on what fanfics it downloads.
+If you would like to use and/or edit the code I've provided here, I highly suggest you take a look at the scrapy documentation [here]https://doc.scrapy.org/en/latest/index.html .
+It's very helpful for anyone looking to use scrapy.
+I did think about uploading all of my data, but with slightly over 10000 files, it seemed unreasonable to expect anyone to sort through that much data when I've provided all the tools to obtain and clean a similar sample yourself.

+## License

+After a lot of consideration, I decided to use the GPL 3.0 license.
+It's the same license my dataset uses, which makes it easy for anyone looking to use this project in the future, and it fits with my desire to make my work available to the public, especially since I'm using data that I collected myself, and thus almost everything in my project is my own personal work.
+I do want this work to be replicable, so the General Public License was the best option for me.